 1996-1997 Product Manager Video Games

 During her first years in the company, from 1996 to 1997, Odile took on the role of Product Manager of Video Games.
 She marketed the Gaming portfolio of Ubisoft, among others Rayman for Playstation and POD for PC.
-Additionally, she was responsible for the product management and the launch of the games on the German market.
+Additionally, she was responsible for product management and the launch of the games on the German market.
 At this time, she was already directly reporting to the headquarters in Paris, France.

 1994 – 1996 Deputy administrator at 3H International Spedition

-Supported the managing director in all administrative tasks, responsible for introducing an ERP software together with the headquarters in Marseille
+Supported the managing director in all administrative tasks, responsible for introducing ERP software together with the headquarters in Marseille

 Chevalier de l’ordre national du mérite, 2009 Conseiller du Commerce Exterieur (CCE) for France since 2001

-In the field of videogame development, the borders between production and commercialization are becoming increasingly blurred.
+In the field of video game development, the borders between production and commercialization are becoming increasingly blurred.
 Therefore, it is of the utmost importance that the developers of these games understand the ins and outs of commercialization and economic channels.
-The development of games requires deep understanding of how the market is structured and continually evolves.
+The development of games requires a deep understanding of how the market is structured and continually evolves.
 The teams working on game development, in big or small studios, are always confronted with a myriad of external publishing requirements.
 Successful game development requires the capability to be highly innovative coupled with detailed market knowledge.
 Moreover, games are often developed following the “Agile” methodology.
 This requires an approach of hands-on human resource management and coordination, as well as flexible leadership qualities.

 Publishing Strategies for Indie Developers in western markets

 Research of strategies and publishing opportunities for independent developers.
 Deep analysis of the market, interviews of developers and publishers.
-Design of a framework to decide on publishing opportunities.
+Design a framework to decide on publishing opportunities.

-Long Term study of critical success factors for Start Ups in the videogame sector.
+Long Term study of critical success factors for Start-Ups in the videogame sector.